Summer Home Cleaning Tricks

 Speed Cleaning Rooms

 Move clockwise around each room, putting away surface clutter and mislaid items.
-Stash outside the door any stuff that doesn't belong.
+Stash anything that doesn't belong outside the door.

-Vacuum upholstered chairs and sofas, and take decorative pillows outdoors to shake off the dust, or fluff them up with a 10-minute tumble in the dryer.
+Vacuum upholstered chairs and sofas, take decorative pillows outdoors to shake off the dust or fluff them up with a 10-minute tumble in the dryer.
 Change bed linens.

 Finish with a quick surface vacuuming, and spend a few extra seconds vacuuming near the doorways.
 Now relax and enjoy - summer fun awaits!